 /opt/beegfs/scripts/grafana/.
 Depending on your InfluxDB version,

 select either a file ending with influxdbv1.json (e.g. beegfs_overview_influxdbv1.json) for InfluxDB

 version 1 or a file ending with influxdbv2.json (e.g. beegfs_overview_influxdbv2.json) for InfluxDB

 version 2.
 Select the data source you created previously from the dropdown menu and click Import.

 You can now click on Dashboards in the main menu and then on the Button to the right of it.
 A list of the installed dashboards should pop up, in which you can select the one you want to watch.
 If your BeeGFS setup, the beegfs-mon service, and InfluxDB are already running and are configured properly, you should already see some data being collected.

 For more documentation and help in using Grafana, please visit the official website http://docs.grafana.org.

 You can connect to Grafana using your web browser.
-If you installed the predefined panels, you will find four of them: One for meta service statistics, one for storage, one for storage targets and one for client operations.
+If you installed the predefined panels, you will find five of them: One for BeeGFS overview, one for meta service statistics, one for storage, one for storage targets and one for client operations.
 You can modify the node shown using the drop down on the upper left corner.

 If you want to write your own Grafana panels or use other software to process the collected data, you can access the InfluxDB using one of its provided APIs.
 Please refer to the InfluxDB documentation for details.
 Here you find a reference of the used fields and tags in the database.